technocrat/census/cumber.md

 @@marginnote Sources: [Kentucky](https://ustr.gov/map/state-benefits/ky), [Tennessee](https://ustr.gov/map/state-benefits/tn), [West Virginia](https://ustr.gov/map/state-benefits/wv)@@

+### Manufacturing

 In 2024, Kentucky goods exports were \$47.8 billion.
 The state's largest manufacturing export category is transportation equipment, followed by chemicals, computer and electronic products, machinery and fabricated metal products.
 In 2024, Tennessee goods exports were \$38.9 billion.
 The state's largest manufacturing export category is computer and electronic products, followed by  transportation equipment, chemicals, miscellaneous manufactured commodities and machinery.

 In 2024, West Virginia exported \$4.9 billion of goods to the world.
 The state's largest manufacturing export category is chemicals, followed by transportation equipment, machinery, primary metal manufacturing and petroleum and coal products.

-### Manufacturing
-### Food
+### Agriculture

+Kentucky produces soybeans, chicken, cattle, horses and corn.
+Tennessee production of agricultural commodities is smaller—none of its products is has as large a value as the Kentucky produce.
+The total value of all of West Virginia's crops is smaller than any of the leading crops of the other two states.

 ### Resource Extraction

+West Virginia and Tennessee produce bituminous coal, and all three states produce natural gas.

 ### Services

+Tennessee has a significant services sector, with \$12 billion in total services exports in 2022 including insurance services and financial transactions, telecom, computer and information services and logistics (Federal Express has a major presence in Tennessee).
+Information for Kentucky and West Virginia is limited.
+Kentucky provides race horse training and West Virginia has flight training and aircraft maintenance services.

 ### Balance of Trade

+Insufficient information was found to estimate balance of payments.

 ## Assessment